 The problem isn't that America is more dangerous.
 It's that it FEELS more dangerous, thanks to the media.
 For example, homicides in New York City decreased by 87% from 1990 to 2017, according to The New York Times.
 By contrast, newspapers devote 30% of their coverage to crime reporting.

 The media alters our perception of crime.
 Psychologists call it the backfire effect: The more we are exposed to an event, the more we believe it will happen.
 We are over-exposed to stories of rare and random stranger-danger.

 REASON 1: KIDS NEED INDEPENDENCE

 Good parents help their kids gain the skills and confidence they'll need to make their way.
 This is something parents can only do by loving and advising their children, while also gradually loosening the reins.
 That way kids get used to dealing with some bumps on the road.

 As they enter college or the job world, young people need to be flexible, creative problem-solvers.
 They can’t learn how to solve problems if adults are always right there, solving them first.

 In short: Kids need some old-fashioned freedom to explore, goof up, get lost, get brave, and become part of the world.
 Parents can't give them this freedom if they're worried it could be considered "negligence."
-A Free-Range Parenting Law reassures parents that "blatantly disregarding the safety and welfare of your children" is against the law.
+A Free-Range Law or Let Grow Proclamation reassures parents that "blatantly disregarding the safety and welfare of your children" is against the law.
 "Preparing your child for the path" is not.